Whapps/best-practices/code-review/README.md

     related to the current patch, and can be done separately.
   * The author can use the TODO flag in the code

-* The person whos code is being reviewed is either not to be in the room or there to quietly take notes or answer questions.
+* The person whos code is being reviewed is to take notes or answer questions.
 Argument is not acceptable but discussion is.

 * If too many bugs or major issues were identified by a reviewer, a second review may be required before committing any fixes.